gitedric/trajeR/README.md

        fct = NULL, diffct = NULL, nbvar = NULL, nls.lmiter)
 ```

-For more details about the usage of this package you can read the vignette documentation  [here](/vignettes/trajeR_vignette_main.pdf).
+For more details about the usage of this package you can read the vignette documentation  (coming soon).

 # Contact